 Esther Rogers Baker, cellist, earned a Bachelor of Music degree from the Hartt School, University of Hartford and a Master of Chamber Music degree from San Francisco Conservatory of Music.
 Esther also spent one year studying Collaborative Leadership at the Guildhall School of Music and Drama in London, UK.
 Esther loves to play experimental and contemporary music, as well as Bach and traditional chamber music.
 She is also an innovative facilitator and composer who collaborates with artists in different genres including dance, theatre, visual arts, and writing.
 Esther works as a freelance cellist, teaches cello and chamber music, guides group composition as a teacher/facilitator, and works as a private duty home health aide.
 Esther moved to Saranac Lake with her husband Gene in 2014.
 This year the two of them ran a concert series titled 'The Bakery'; a place for a wide variety of music written since 1900..
 Learn more at www.erogerscello.com

-Catherine Beeson (Artistic Director, Viola) has served as Assistant Principal Viola of the Colorado Symphony since 1999 and has directed its Community & Education Programs since 2014.
+Catherine Beeson (Artistic Director, Viola) has served as Assistant Principal Viola of the Colorado Symphony since 1999 and directed its Community & Education Programs from 2014-2018.
 Catherine comes from a family of musicians, educators, and community builders.
 She is ceaselessly devoted to the latter, connecting people of all walks of life through community and school residency programs that encourage music composition and performance.
 She has designed and published teachers' guides and lesson plans to support the education and outreach endeavors of the New York Philharmonic, Up Close and Musical orchestra (Denver) and Friends of Chamber Music (Denver).
 Catherine has also been a facilitator for adult lectures through Osher Lifelong Learning Institute, led workshops at the Colorado Music Educators' Association conference, and been a panel presenter at the 2016 and 2017 Denver Comic Con.
 Catherine has performed with Lenape Chamber Ensemble (PA), Lincoln Center's Mostly Mozart Festival Orchestra, Santa Fe Pro Musica Chamber Orchestra, and Denver Eclectic Concerts in addition to Loon Lake Live.
 In her spare time Catherine enjoys supporting social action events with the Non-Violins Marching Band, playing board games, reading, and having random adventures.

 Flutist James Hall has enjoyed a varied and impressive career as an international soloist, chamber and orchestral musician, and teacher.
 He has performed with Joshua Roman, Eileen Eivers, Jennifer Koh, Paquito D’Rivera, Benny Kim, Carol Wincenc, Allan Vogel, Robert Weirich, Jim Walker, Art Garfunkel, Pink Martini, Carter Enyeart, Catalyst Quartet, Boulder Bach Festival, and the Colorado Symphony.
 The Kansas City Star called him “red-hot” and the Denver Musical Weekly called his performance “...the best flute performance I have witnessed in my life.”
 As a concerto soloist, James has played with the Orquesta Nacional del Paraguay, Kansas City Civic Orchestra, Greeley Philharmonic, Orquesta Nacional de Panamá, Orquesta del Congresso Nacional del Paraguay, and the Southeast Kansas Symphony.
 After giving his Carnegie Hall debut recital as a winner of Artists International in 2004, James began to receive invitations to perform as a recitalist, and has since played across North, Central, and South America, Africa, Europe, and Asia.
 He is half of Duo 1610, with pianist Willem Van Schalkwyk, and the two tour the world performing flute and piano works from the baroque to the contemporary.
 Hall was founder, flutist, and artistic director of the Chamber Music Society of Kansas City, which opened its debut season to critical acclaim.
 This group brought together musicians with international profiles, living and working in Kansas City, to give world-class performances of chamber music repertoire for mixed instrumentation.
 Performing in non-standard concert spaces, such as art galleries, design firms, and patrons' homes, the CMSKC brought a much needed musical art form to Kansas City audiences, and the concerts were received with great enthusiasm in sold-out performances.
 James has been invited to play for chamber music concerts with Loon Lake Live!, the New York based Vail International Dance Festival, the Colorado Symphony's Beethoven and Brews series, the Pittsburg Solo and Chamber Series, and the Dordt Artist Series.
 He has also performed and taught at music festivals in the U.S. and in Central and South America.
 James has been invited to perform as a guest principal flutist with the Boulder Philharmonic, Greeley Philharmonic, Kansas City Chamber Orchestra, and Southeast Kansas Symphony, and has held principal flute positions with the Topeka Symphony and the Missouri Symphony.
 As an educator, Hall has been invited to give master classes at national conservatories and music schools throughout the United States, Canada, Brazil, Argentina, Uruguay, Paraguay, South Africa, Costa Rica, Panama, Colombia, Thailand, and Switzerland.
 Since 2009, he has been the professor of flute at the University of Northern Colorado where he has had the great fortune to work with many talented young musicians.
 James is a performing artist for Burkart Flutes and performs exclusively on his handmade 10k gold Burkart Elite flute with platinum head joint.